koreatechbigdatalab/Educational-innovation-in-resource-constrained-environments-through-a-design-science-approach/README.md

 .
-├── chat_data_masked.csv             # Masked chat interaction data for privacy-safe analysis ├── 교재 qa_pairs-1_TRANS.jsonl       # QA pairs generated from lecture materials for chatbot training ├── Prompt Engineering.md            # Prompt design principles and constraints used in the study └── README.md                        # This document
+├── chat_data_masked.csv             # Masked chat interaction data for privacy-safe analysis ├── qa_pairs-1_TRANS.jsonl       # QA pairs generated from lecture materials for chatbot training ├── Prompt Engineering.md            # Prompt design principles and constraints used in the study └── README.md                        # This document